thirtythreeforty/neolink/dissector/protocol.md

 - Receive modern upgrade message with nonce in XML

 - Send modern login:
-  - User and pass concated with nonce
+  - User and pass concatenated with the nonce
   - Send MD5'ed user and password

 - Receive reply with device info

 # Starting Video

-Video is requested and recieved with message ID 3.
+Video is requested and received with message ID 3.

 Video is requested with an XML of the following format: